 Sleep is not just about resting, but it is also the time that body cells heal.
 Wearing a waist trainer to bed might interfere with this natural healing, and so it is vital to give your body some break.

 6. A Waist Trainer Will Affect Your Sleep Position

 Wearing a waist trainer to bed can interfere with your sleep position and make it hard to snooze in particular ways.
 If you are one of the many ladies that prefer to sleep on the side, wearing a corset will require you to keep the muscles engaged which in turn makes it hard to relax as you try to fall asleep.

 For tummy sleepers, the corset tends to put some extra pressure on the neck and head because it will not allow the spine to curve like it would when not wearing one.
-Sleeping on the back seems more comfortable when wearing a waist trainer but some ladies will also have increased acid reflux.
+Sleeping on the back with the best thin pillow seems more comfortable when wearing a waist trainer but some ladies will also have increased acid reflux.